 - The structure of tariffs refers to the mix of different charges that make up the total bill for each service.
 The water corporations' current tariff structures are unnecessarily complex.
-Developing simpler tariff structures would be less costly for the water corporations to implement and facilitate better customer understanding of the costs of consuming water services. - Changing the levels of the water corporation's tariffs to make them more cost-reflective could, for some water services, allow for reforms to tariff structures to be implemented, without leaving customers worse off.
+Developing simpler tariff structures would be less costly for the water corporations to implement and facilitate better customer understanding of the costs of consuming water services. - Changing the levels of the water corporations' tariffs to make them more cost-reflective could, for some water services, allow for reforms to tariff structures to be implemented, without leaving customers worse off.
 However, given the impact that tariff structure reform could have on customers' bills, the views of, and financial effect on, customers need to be considered prior to any changes being made.
 The Water Corporation is currently engaging with customers about their needs and expectations around the price of water services.
-That engagement could focus on simplifying tariff structures and aligning them with efficient costs. - How tariffs for individual services are set, and in particular the degree of flexibility given to the water corporations to set their own tariffs, is a threshold issue when considering tariff reform.
-Providing the water corporations with more flexibility to set their own tariffs could lead to more efficient outcomes, given that they are best placed to gauge how their customers will respond to changes.
-Changing from price cap control to a revenue cap would allow the water corporations to set tariffs for individual services, in contrast to the current arrangements where the Minister for Water sets the price control tariffs.
-However, appropriate constraints would still be required to protect customers from bill shock and ensure the State Government's equity objectives are met.
+That engagement could focus on simplifying tariff structures and aligning them with efficient costs.

-6.3.1 Residential water tariff structures
+6.3.2 Water tariff structures